xenon-middleware/xenonflow/api.md

 <h1 id="xenon-cwl-workflow-execution-service-api">Xenon CWL workflow execution service API v1.0.0</h1>

+This is a reference sheet for all the REST calls that can be made to the Xenonflow server.

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

 Base URLs: